 NParks arborists inspect trees under its purview; job not outsourced: Lawrence Wong

-Should trees fall due to natural causes, NParks’ public liability insurance only covers claims where NParks has been shown to be negligent, Mr Wong says.
+Should trees fall due to natural causes, NParks’ public liability insurance only covers claims where NParks has been shown to be negligent, says the National Development Minister.

 - Posted 28 Feb 2017 22:31

-SINGAPORE: Trees under NParks’ purview are inspected by its own certified arborists, and the job is not outsourced to landscape companies, said Minister for National Development Lawrence Wong on Tuesday (Feb 28).
+SINGAPORE: Trees under the National Parks Board's (NParks) purview are inspected by its own certified arborists, and the job is not outsourced to landscape companies, said Minister for National Development Lawrence Wong on Tuesday (Feb 28).

 And should accidents happen and trees fall due to natural causes, NParks’ public liability insurance only covers claims where NParks has been shown to be negligent, said Mr Wong.

-Mr Wong was responding to a question tabled in Parliament by Pasir Ris-Punggol GRC MP Zainal Sapari about the massive Tembusu tree that toppled at the Botanic Gardens, killing a woman and injuring four others.
+Mr Wong was responding to a question tabled in Parliament by Member of Parliament (MP) for Pasir Ris-Punggol GRC Zainal Sapari about the massive Tembusu tree that toppled at the Botanic Gardens, killing a woman and injuring four others.

 The tree had been inspected last September and given a clean bill of health.